-Today’s wedding is the kind of affair that makes me fall in love with my job all over again.
-This dreamy outdoor affair is right up my alley, long tables, delicate floral details and a touch of sparkle all beautifully put together.
+Today’s wedding is the kind of celebration that makes me fall in love with my job all over again.
+This dreamy outdoor affair is right up my alley; long tables, delicate floral details and a touch of sparkle all beautifully put together.

 What was the highlight of your wedding day?

 Wow, the whole day was incredible.
 One of the highlights was the morning I spent with my family and best girlfriends decorating and getting ready for the day.
 It was such a beautiful morning, full of dappled sunshine, whistling wind, giggles, joy and of course love.
 Another highlight of the day was my bridesmaids and my entrance to the ceremony.
 I remember waiting with baited breath as my favourite song drifted across the courtyard and the bridesmaids descended down the aisle.
 I was so nervous and yet excited to make my entrance.
 I was tearing up and had difficulty holding myself together.
 When finally it was my turn, I grasped tightly onto my father’s arm and I can just remember coming around the corner and making eye contact with Brad.

 I felt such love for him, I could see nothing and no one else in that moment.
 We both started to cry.
 I felt such gratitude for the blessing of this love bestowed upon us.
 A final highlight was the wedding speeches.
 I have an obsession with words and their spellbinding power that perhaps has only been compounded by my career as a speech pathologist.
 I was worried because so many people wanted to speak including Brad and myself and I know everyone says to keep the speeches short.
 However, they truly made the night.
 To have these special words spun about Brad and me and our love for each other in a sparkling web above and around us was the biggest gift of all and I will never forget it.

 Where did you get most of your ideas and inspiration from?